 If you want to rent a campervan, there are a few companies in Las Vegas and Salt Lake City that provide rentals.
 Compared to the cost of a rental car and hotels or campsites, renting a campervan might be a more economical option for your trip and will allow you to get a taste of van life.

-To help you find campgrounds on your Utah National Park road trip, get a free 90-day membership to The Dyrt PRO, one of our favorite apps for finding campsites.
+To help you find campgrounds on your Utah National Park road trip, get a free 30-day membership to The Dyrt PRO, one of our favorite apps for finding campsites (if you’re signing up on mobile, use the code “Bearfoot”).
 You can search for campgrounds offline, see photos, read reviews, use their road trip planning features, and more!

 National Park Campgrounds